Human trafficking in Mauritius

-Mauritius is not a major source for children subjected to trafficking in persons, specifically conditions of forced prostitution within the country.
-Secondary school-age girls and, to a lesser extent, younger girls from all areas of the country, including from Rodrigues Island, are induced into prostitution, often by their peers, family members, or businessmen offering other forms of employment.
-Taxi drivers are known to provide transportation and introductions for both the girls and the clients.
-Girls and boys whose mothers engage in prostitution are reportedly forced into prostitution at a young age.
-Some drug-addicted women are forced into prostitution by their boyfriends, who serve as their pimps.
-In Great Britain, two Malagasy nationals were convicted in 2009 of holding a small number of Mauritian nationals, as well as citizens of other countries, in conditions of forced labor; this appears to be an isolated case of transnational human trafficking involving Mauritian citizens.
-Students from all over the world are forced into prostitution within the country.
+In 2009 Mauritius was not a major source for children subjected to trafficking in persons, specifically conditions of forced prostitution within the country.
+Secondary school-age girls and, to a lesser extent, younger girls from all areas of the country, including from Rodrigues Island, were induced into prostitution, often by their peers, family members, or businessmen offering other forms of employment.
+Taxi drivers were known to provide transportation and introductions for both the girls and the clients.
+Girls and boys whose mothers engaged in prostitution were reportedly forced into prostitution at a young age.
+Some drug-addicted women were forced into prostitution by their boyfriends, who serve as their pimps.
+In Great Britain, two Malagasy nationals were convicted in 2009 of holding a small number of Mauritian nationals, as well as citizens of other countries, in conditions of forced labor; this appeared to be an isolated case of transnational human trafficking involving Mauritian citizens.
+Students from all over the world were forced into prostitution within the country.

-The Government of Mauritius fully complies with the minimum standards for the elimination of trafficking.
-Mauritius sustained its strong efforts to identify, investigate, and prosecute incidences of trafficking during the reporting period.
+In 2009 the Government of Mauritius fully complied with the minimum standards for the elimination of trafficking.
+Mauritius sustained its strong efforts to identify, investigate, and prosecute incidents of trafficking during 2009.
 The Mauritius Police Force increased its offerings of anti-trafficking training programs for police officers, and continued its awareness campaign in schools and villages.
 The government's efforts to coordinate among all relevant ministries, however, remained lacking, leading to inconsistent provision of protective and investigative services to trafficking victims.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+By 2023, it was on the Tier 2 watch list.

-Prosecution
+The country ratified the 2000 UN TIP Protocol in September 2003.